Texas Navy Association |

 4. Who owns Invincible and her contents now?

 Whether Invincible lies where we currently believe she likely does, or somewhere else in the vicinity, it’s almost certainly under public land, either owned directly by the State of Texas, or a subdivision of local government.
 Therefore, under the Antiquities Code of Texas (1969) and following legislation, the wreck of Invincible is public property – that is, she belongs to ALL Texans.
+Any artifacts that may be recovered from Invincible will be conserved, housed, and exhibited under the guidance and regulatory authority of the Texas Historical Commission; all fieldwork will be done under permit from the THC, and final reporting will include recommendations for further approaches.

 5. What is a “Phase I” survey?
 Archaeological fieldwork is often divided into three phases: Phase I is non-invasive testing or recording that does not disturb the site.
 Examples can include magnetometer testing, ground-penetrating radar, or other techniques.
 Phase II is testing that may disturb the site in a limited way.
 This may include coring or limited test excavations done to determine the scope of the site and potentially its value for a full-scale excavation.
 Phase II projects may include (very) limited collection of artifacts, for the purpose of identifying the type and time period of the site.
 Phase III is what most people think of when they think of “archaeology”: large-scale excavation of an entire site with the recording, collection, and conservation of all the artifacts found.